Illust. by "J.B.T.", 1921 |

 In 1724 he travelled to Rome as tutor to Charles Edward, Prince of Wales, where he was introduced to Philip, Duke of Wharton, He returned to Paris within the twelve month.

-In 1729 he travelled to London where he was elected to fellowship of the Royal Society and initiated into Freemasonry before returning to Paris.
+In 1729 he travelled to London where he was elected to fellowship of the Royal Society and initiated into Freemasonry the following year before returning to Paris.

-Ramsay was once widely credited with introducing the Knights Templar lineage into what has been termed the Orders of Chivalry, and for creating several such degrees.
-In fact Ramsey did nothing more than deliver an oration in Paris on 21 March 1737 in which he expounded a Crusader transmission of masonic teachings.
-He never mentioned the Templars and he never promoted the creation of additional orders or degrees.
-The true origins of the Knights Templar degree may be found in the Rite of Strict Observance created by Karl Gotthelf, Baron von Hund (1722-1776) in Germany, or the Rite of Seven Degrees of Lambert de Lintot (b.
-1736).
+Ramsay was once widely credited with introducing the Knights Templar lineage into what has been termed the masonic Orders of Chivalry, and for creating several such degrees.
+In fact Ramsey did nothing more than deliver an oration in Paris on 27 December 1736 [long thought to have been delivered on 21 March 1737] in which he expounded a Crusader transmission of masonic teachings.
+While he never promoted the creation of additional orders or degrees, he mentions the Templars once, in his posthumously published Philosophical Principles of Natural and Revealed Religion (1749), where he states that "every Mason is a Knight Templar."

 Source: Ars Quatuor Coronatorum, pp. 280-315 vol 81 (1968).
 Much of Ramsays life is only known from Anecdotes de la vie de Messire André Michel de Ramsay a manuscript dictated by Ramsay, and now in the Bibliotèque Méjanes at Aix-en-Provence.
 Cited AQC, vol 81 (1968).
 Cf. Mackeys Encyclopedia for a 1680 birthdate.
 The portraitnot a life studyappeared as the frontispiece to Arthur Edward Waites A New Encyclopaedia of Freemasonry, "Ars Magna Latomorum", London : Rider & Co., 1921. vol. i.